 - Forensic social work students will develop a field learning plan in preparation for their concentration field that focuses on forensic social work-specific learning.
 The field learning plan will include learning goals specific to the arena of forensic social work.

-Students who are admitted into the certificate program will be directed to contact the Program Chair to make arrangements to meet the course requirements.
+- Admitted students will be directed to contact the Chair of the Forensic Social Work Certificate to make arrangements to meet the course requirements.

 For questions regarding the Forensic Social Work Certificate Program, plese contact: